shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Ok thanks, we got it from here."
 Lemilay went back to tracking the cat, skipping looking at the tree.

-Mudrich sighed.
+Mudrich panted.
 "Ersie!"
 She looked around, and then sprinted to the workshop.

 Ersatzica hid in the shadows as she watched.
 A crowd had formed at the workshop.
 Guards and other civilians looked on in horror at the scene there.
 The door was knocked down, broken clean off its hinges.
 Cat paw prints littered the floor.
 And in the dim glow of the lantern light, in the center of the floor, lied a fur pelt of a black and white wolf.

 A guard picked up the pelt.
 He gasped.
 The fur pattern of the head matched that of Ersatzica's wolf face.
 "Call Chieftess Awoomoon!"
 He ordered to one of the other guards.

-That guard took a deep breath and let out a howl, "Awoomoon!
+That guard took a deep breath and let out a howl. *AWOOOO!* "Awoomoon!
 Here!
 Urgent!"

-A deep howl came back, "Coming."
+*AWOOOO!* "Coming."

 Before Awoomoon arrived, a guard got too close to Ersie, so she ran and tried to find Mudrich.